faze-geek/Aerospace-Bearing-Life-Analysis-/README.md

 The presentation consists of theory ,observations ,results ,conclusions and future work if any interested student would like to continue this project.

 # Software
-MATLABhttps://www.mathworks.com/products/matlab-online.html has been used for evaluating the parameters and plotting the graphs because of its extensive plotting module and relevant inbuilt functions.
+- [MATLAB](https://www.mathworks.com/products/matlab-online.html) has been used for evaluating the parameters, plotting the graphs because of its extensive plotting module and relevant inbuilt functions.